Sanrax/flashcart-guides/docs/tutorials/icon-change.md

     1. A drive called `RPI-RP2` will appear.
 Drag & drop the `DSpico_custom.uf2` file into this drive.
 The drive should then automatically eject and disappear from your computer, indicating the DSpico has processed and installed the firmware.
 This can sometimes take a few seconds.

     1. Insert the DSpico into your console, and boot it up.
 You should now see your new custom banner displayed in the console's menu!

+### Reverting Changes

+If you would like to restore your original banner and make the cart function on stock systems again, or your cart was bricked because of a mistake during the flashrom editing, you can restore the original flashrom to the cart using cart-flasher.

+You will need a modded DSi or 3DS console to restore a bricked cart that does not boot anymore.
+If your cart boots but you want to revert the banner, any console will work.

+=== "Restore a Working Cart"

+    === "Ace3DS+ & R4iLS"

+        1. Download the latest release of [Cart-Flasher](https://github.com/tasken/Cart-Flasher/releases/latest/download/cart_flasher.nds) and place it on your flashcart's SD card.

+        1. Create a `cart-backups` folder on your SD root if one does not exist already.

+        1. Place your unmodified `Ace3DSPlus-backup.bin` file in `cart-backups` on your SD.

+        1. Boot into your flashcart menu, and launch Cart-Flasher.

+        1. Accept the warning by pressing `A`.

+        1. Select `Ace3DS+` in the cart list, then select `Write flash`.

+        1. Select the `Ace3DSPlus-backup.bin` file to write, then input the key combo to proceed.

+        1. Wait until the progress bar finishes, then press `A` to exit and reboot your console.

+        1. Your cart should now be reverted to the factory flashrom!

+    === "DEMON-HW"

+        1. Download the latest release of [Cart-Flasher](https://github.com/tasken/Cart-Flasher/releases/latest/download/cart_flasher.nds) and place it on your flashcart's SD card.

+        1. Create a `cart-backups` folder on your SD root if one does not exist already.

+        1. Place your unmodified `r4isdhc-backup.bin` file in `cart-backups` on your SD.

+        1. Boot into your flashcart menu, and launch Cart-Flasher.

+        1. Accept the warning by pressing `A`.

+        1. Select `R4iSDHC` in the cart list, then select `Write flash`.

+        1. Select the `r4isdhc-backup.bin` file to write, then input the key combo to proceed.

+        1. Wait until the progress bar finishes, then press `A` to exit and reboot your console.

+        1. Your cart should now be reverted to the factory flashrom!

+    === "DSpico"

+        Reverting the DSpico banner to stock is as simple as reflashing the regular `.uf2` firmware.

+        Follow the [DSPico setup guide](../cart-guides/dspico.md) to get a fresh copy of the firmware.

+=== "Restore a Bricked Cart"

+    === "Ace3DS+ & R4iLS"

+        1. Ensure that you have [TWiLight Menu++](https://wiki.ds-homebrew.com/twilightmenu/) installed on a modded DSi or 3DS console.
+            - DSi CFW guide can be found [here](https://dsi.cfw.guide).
+3DS CFW guide is [here](https://3ds.hacks.guide).

+        1. Download the latest release of [Cart-Flasher](https://github.com/tasken/Cart-Flasher/releases/latest/download/cart_flasher.nds) and place it on your console's SD card.

+        1. Create a `cart-backups` folder on your SD root if one does not exist already.

+        1. Place your unmodified `Ace3DSPlus-backup.bin` file in `cart-backups` on your console's SD.

+        1. Insert your cart into the console.

+        1. Boot into TWiLight Menu++, and launch Cart-Flasher.

+        1. Accept the warning by pressing `A`.

+        1. Select `Ace3DS+` in the cart list, then select `Write flash`.

+        1. Select the `Ace3DSPlus-backup.bin` file to write, then input the key combo to proceed.

+        1. Wait until the progress bar finishes, then press `A` to exit and reboot your console.

+        1. Your cart should now be reverted to the factory flashrom!

+    === "DEMON-HW"

+        1. Ensure that you have [TWiLight Menu++](https://wiki.ds-homebrew.com/twilightmenu/) installed on a modded DSi or 3DS console.
+            - DSi CFW guide can be found [here](https://dsi.cfw.guide).
+3DS CFW guide is [here](https://3ds.hacks.guide).

+        1. Download the latest release of [Cart-Flasher](https://github.com/tasken/Cart-Flasher/releases/latest/download/cart_flasher.nds) and place it on your console's SD card.

+        1. Create a `cart-backups` folder on your SD root if one does not exist already.

+        1. Place your unmodified `r4isdhc-backup.bin` file in `cart-backups` on your console's SD.

+        1. Insert your cart into the console.

+        1. Boot into TWiLight Menu++, and launch Cart-Flasher.

+        1. Accept the warning by pressing `A`.

+        1. Select `R4iSDHC` in the cart list, then select `Write flash`.

+        1. Select the `r4isdhc-backup.bin` file to write, then input the key combo to proceed.

+        1. Wait until the progress bar finishes, then press `A` to exit and reboot your console.

+        1. Your cart should now be reverted to the factory flashrom!

+    === "DSpico"

+        Reverting the DSpico banner to stock is as simple as reflashing the regular `.uf2` firmware.

+        Follow the [DSPico setup guide](../cart-guides/dspico.md) to get a fresh copy of the firmware.